-“Ryan Hofrichter, MS, LPC Intern, works with individuals, couples, and groups in private practice, bringing together relational, experiential, and body-centered therapies to help clients move towards greater empowerment and ease.
+“Ryan Hofrichter, SEP, LPC Intern, works with individuals, couples, and groups in private practice, bringing together relational, experiential, and body-centered therapies to help clients move towards greater empowerment and ease.
 A grandchild of Holocaust survivors, he has worked on behalf of many groups vulnerable to marginalization and violence for the past twelve years, and has trained in working with trauma through both the Hakomi Institute of Oregon and the Somatic Experiencing Trauma Institute.
 Ryan considers it a great privilege to continually witness clients’ resilience and abilities to recover from overwhelming experiences.”

 I’ve worked on behalf of youth, racial and ethnic minority, immigrant and refugee, indigenous, incarcerated, and low-income groups in educational, community health, and private practice settings for the past twelve years.
 Many within these groups were particularly vulnerable to sexual violence and hardship in obtaining the protective services they needed.
 I’ve completed specialized trauma trainings through the Hakomi Institute of Oregon and the Somatic Experiencing Trauma Institute.
 About 20% of those I currently work with in private practice have experienced sexual molestation, assault, or rape.